Homeowner electrical and plumbing permits

 Homeowners are not permitted to:

-• Load calculations must be completed by a qualified electrician, and
+- Conduct load calculations, they must be completed by a qualified electrician.

 Concealed wiring procedure